vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

     Reference counting may be emulated in a future implementation for backward compatibility.

-Plan made of multiple small steps:
+The plan is made of multiple small steps:

 * Step 1: Split ``Include/`` into subdirectories
 * Step 2: Add an opt-in API option to tools building packages
-* Step 3: first pass of implementation detail removal
+* Step 3: First pass of implementation detail removal
 * Step 4: Switch the default API to the new restricted python API.
 * Step 5: Continue Step 3: remove even more implementation details.

 September
 ---------

-I discussed my idea at the CPython sprint (at Instagram, California).
+I discussed my idea at the CPython core dev sprint (at Instagram, California).
 The idea was liked by most (if not all) core developers who are fine with a minor performance slowdown (caused by replacing macros with function calls).

-I wrote `A New C API for CPython <https://vstinner.github.io/new-python-c-api.html>`_ blog post about these discussions.
+I wrote `A New C API for CPython
+<https://vstinner.github.io/new-python-c-api.html>`_ blog post about these
+discussions.

 November
 --------